codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-ios-app.md

 * The code for testing an iOS app also goes under `scripts`, before build commands.
 An example for testing an iOS app can be found [here](../yaml/testing/#native-ios).
 * A full example of iOS code singing with YAML is available [here](../yaml/distribution).
 * All generated artifacts can be published to external services.
-The available integrations currently are email, Slack and Google Play.
+The available integrations currently are email, Slack and App Store Connect.
 It is also possible to publish elsewhere with custom scripts (e.g. Firebase App Distribution).
 Script examples for all of them are available [here](../yaml/distribution/#publishing).